anchat1990/gitpitch/PITCHME.md

 ![Commit](assets/image/commit.jpeg)

 Note:
-So it can know the state of the files at the time of the commit.
-No parent means initial commit
+the pointer to tree and blobs means it can know the state of the files at the time of the commit, and it can recreate it from knowledge of the commit itself.
+No parent means initial commit.
+More than one means merge commit.
 ---

 - Subsequent commits point to corresponding parent